horia141/bazel-pypi-package/README.md

 ## Interaction With Other Packages ##

-In the `install_requires` and `tests_require` fields, one can specify the required dependencies for a installing the package and for testing it.
-These operate at the [PyPi][pypi] level however, so they are specified at regular strings.
+In the `install_requires` and `tests_require` fields, one can specify the required dependencies for installing the package and for testing it.
+These operate at the [PyPi][pypi] level however, so they are specified as regular strings.
 However, if one depends on a repository for a package which also uses [Bazel][bazel] and this macro, then one can depend on that rule, rather than just specifying it as a string.

 For example, the `WORKSPACE` file for the [SDHash][sdhash] project, looks like this: